Esmée van Eeghen: Conflict

 However, problems arose because van Eeghen started relationships with various members of the resistance, including Krijn van den Helm, who was reportedly married and the father of a child.
 Things went completely wrong when van Eeghen was ordered by the resistance to contact the SD (Sicherheitsdienst).

 There are a number of sources for this: first of all Krijn van den Helm, who said that van Eeghen sought contact with German officers on his behalf.
 This is also confirmed by Pieter Wijbenga, a member of the KP in Leeuwarden, who said after the war that he and Krijn wanted to use van Eeghen to lure two SD men to Makkum where they would be liquidated.
 Due to circumstances, this plan never came to fruition.

 There are also other former KP members who confirm that van Eeghen was spying on behalf of Krijn.
 Some say that she was trying to get information about her brother Dave who had been on a trawler in IJmuiden which had tried to cross to England.
 He had been arrested when it was apprehended after the journey had been betrayed.
 He died shortly before the liberation in Bergen-Belsen.

-However, van Eeghen fell in love with a German officer, Hans Schmälzlein, Oberzahlmeister at the Verpflegungsamt in Groningen, and went to live with him.
-That could not be combined with a role in the resistance.
+However, van Eeghen fell in love with a German officer, Hans Schmälzlein, Oberzahlmeister at the Verpflegungsamt in Groningen, and went to live with him, a lifestyle choice that was incompatible with being in the resistance.